top of page

 BILLS WE SUPPORT

-MO Tax Relief Now focuses on tax cuts we call "kitchen table" issues.
+MO Tax Relief Now focuses on tax reform bills we call "kitchen table" issues.
 You know what we're talking about.
-When your property taxes and the cost of living goes up faster than your check, you're talking about it at the kitchen table to figure out how to cut back on your spending.
-Government and the taxing authorities need to cut back their spending, just like our families cut back on our expenses.
+When inflation causes your cost of living to go up faster than your check, you're talking about it at the kitchen table to figure out how to make more money, cut back on your spending, or Heaven forbid, which bills not to pay.
+We think local, county, state governments, utilities, and the taxing authorities need to cut back on their expenses just like our families cut back on our expenses.

 Price of groceries has gone up 25% between January 2020 and October 2023*